SAP/sap-btp-service-operator/README.md

 ### Credentials as JSON Object
 To show credentials returned from the broker as a JSON object, use the 'secretKey' attribute in the service binding spec.

-The value of 'secretKey' will be the name of the key that stores the credentials in a JSON format.
+The value of 'secretKey' is the name of the key that stores the credentials in JSON format.

 ```bash
 #Credentials